Full profile

 Evidence, honestly graded

-Double-blind RCTs support mood, stress, and sleep at 28 mg/day affron (Lopresti 2021) and meta-analyses find saffron comparable to some antidepressants with fewer adverse events, but direct healthy-adult cognition data are thin and mostly extrapolated from clinical populations.
+Double-blind RCTs support mood, stress, and sleep at 28 mg/day affron (Lopresti 2021), and meta-analyses pooling the mood trials report consistent improvements in low-mood and stress scores versus placebo with good tolerability, but direct healthy-adult cognition data are thin and mostly extrapolated from clinical populations.
 Mood evidence is roughly B; the cognition grade is honestly C.

 See the full grading rubric — study type, replication, population match, and dose adequacy — in The Evidence Standard.